Skip to content

 Does an Executor Have to Provide Receipts?

-While it isn’t generally required for the executor to provide receipts and other supporting documentation of estate-related transactions to beneficiaries, it may be a good idea for them to do so for the sake of transparency.
+While it isn’t typically required for the executor or administrator to provide receipts and other supporting documentation to interested parties, it may be a good idea for them to do so anyway, as transparency can help build trust.

 Does an Executor Have to Show Bank Statements?